 It’s not April Fool’s Day, but Nissin has once again gone completely off the rails.
-The new Nissin Cup Noodles Campfire S’mores Ramen is very real, and somehow even more absurd than it sounds.
+The new Nissin Cup Noodles Campfire S’mores is very real, and somehow even more absurd than it sounds.
 Coming from the same brand that gave us Pumpkin Spice, Breakfast, and Everything Bagel Cup Noodles, this dessert-themed entry takes the concept of novelty flavors to an entirely new level.
-As Nissin Japan launches a classy blowfish flavor, here in the US we’re stuck with marshmallow and chocolate noodles.
+As Nissin Japan launched a classy blowfish flavor this same week, here in the US we’re stuck with marshmallow and chocolate noodles.
 The audacity is impressive, but the concept itself already feels like a dare, or even worse: something to get social media all abuzz.

 Noodles: